State Custody related deaths

 Dyfed Powys Police Hywel Dda Health Board National Police Chief’s Council

-Concerns summary Concerns exist regarding the content of police training for restraint and Appropriate Adult responsibilities.
+Concerns summary (AI summary) Concerns exist regarding the content of police training for restraint and Appropriate Adult responsibilities.
 Criteria for identifying and transporting individuals to a place of safety under MHA 1983 also require review.

 Kelvin Speakman